bittersweetryan/introduction-to-amd/outline.md

    * baseUrl
    * paths
  * Adding libraries that are not AMD compliant
+ * Things to look out for
  * Optimization with r.js
  * Other AMD Loaders
    * cujo.js
+ * The future of modules
+ 	* harmony
  * Resources
  * Questions